Nbson1981/udagram-cloud-developer-project-5/README.md

 * `memberId` (string) - a unique id for an member
 * `createdAt` (string) - date and time when an item was created
-* `name` (string) - name of a TODO item (e.g. "Change a light bulb")
+* `name` (string) - name of a item (e.g. "Change a light bulb")
 * `joinedDate` (string) - date and time that member join in the team
 * `active` (boolean) - true if an member is active, false otherwise
 * `imageUrl` (string) (optional) - a URL pointing to an profile image

-You might also store an id of a user who created a TODO item.
+You might also store an id of a user who created a item.

 ## Prerequisites